alysa-atc/challenge-app/README.md

 # Monospacelabs challenge app

 This project was created by Sofia Alysandratou as part of a coding challenge.
+Fetching the users data are from an API created by monospacelabs, while the Status toggle is functional.
+The applications is created with React, Hooks and Redux.
+There is also Scss for styling.

 ![challenge-app](https://user-images.githubusercontent.com/74965633/111038496-f5fa0800-8431-11eb-8969-c32f77c941f7.png)